KxSystems/embedPy/README.md

 ### Dictionary keys and values

-Python dictionaries can be retrieved and converted to q dictionaries, as with other Python objects.
+As with other Python objects, Python dictionaries can be retrieved and converted to q dictionaries.
-Additionally, functions are provided to retrieve the keys and values of a Python dictionary as a `foreign` without performing the conversion to a q dictionary.
+Additionally, functions are provided to directly retrieve the keys and values of a `foreign` Python dictionary, without performing the conversion to a q dictionary.

 - `.p.key` will return the keys of a Python dictionary
 - `.p.value` will return the values of a Python dictionary

-In each case, use `.p.py2q` to convert this to q data.
+In each case, `.p.py2q` can be used to convert this to q data.
 ```q
 p)dict={'key1':12,'key2':42}
 q)qdict:.p.get`dict